async-go/company-handbook-template/README.md

 # Company Handbook Template

-This is a company handbook template in [Next.js](https://nextjs.org/), inspired by great ones like the ones by [GitLab](https://about.gitlab.com/handbook/) and [Sourcegraph](https://handbook.sourcegraph.com).
+This is a company handbook template meant to be used by any company that wants an easy to setup but highly customizable public or private handbook.
+It is implemented in [Next.js](https://nextjs.org/), and is inspired by great ones like the ones made by [GitLab](https://about.gitlab.com/handbook/) and [Sourcegraph](https://handbook.sourcegraph.com).
 It is intended to help you get some of the basic infrastructure up and running quickly, with the key difference that company handbook-specific data sources are built in.
 For example:

 - Static content
   - Company information